One of the main tasks for OpenDreamKit (T.31]) is improving portability of mathematical software across hardware platforms and operating systems.

 If you don’t like it, there’s also a standard uninstall:

-The installer include three desktop and/or start menu shortcuts:
+The installer includes three desktop and/or start menu shortcuts:

 The shortcut titled just “SageMath 8.0” launches the standard Sage command prompt in a text-based console.
 In general it integrates well enough with the Windows shell to launch files with the default viewer for those file types.
 For example, plots are saved to files and displayed automatically with the default image viewer registered on the computer.